duaneking/duaneking/README.md

 * I only work 100% remote from my home in Seattle, WA, as I'm activly trying to protect people in my life who have compramised immune systems from Covid19.
 * I am NOT interested in contract work of any type at this time.
 * I live in a state where a recruiter misrepresenting a job is a crime.
+* I consider anybody asking me to either relocate or time shift to a non-PST time zone be acting criminally malicius and hostile under my states laws.